The Listerdale Mystery: The Rajah's Emerald

 While eating in a dingy café, James is astounded to find a large emerald in his pocket.
 From reading stories in the resort's weekly paper, he has no doubt that it belongs to the Rajah of Maraputna, who is staying at Lord Edward Campion's private villa.
 The beach hut belongs to Lord Campion.
-James realizes that when he changed out of his bathing clothes, he put on the wrong trousers.
+James realises that when he changed out of his bathing clothes, he put on the wrong trousers.
 Leaving the café he sees newspaper bills stating that the Rajah's emerald has been stolen.
 Wondering why a priceless emerald was left in a beach hut in the first place, he goes back to the hut to change back into his own trousers.

 James is suddenly stopped by a man who shows him his badge and identifies himself as Detective-Inspector Merrilees of Scotland Yard.
 He states that he is on the track of the emerald.
 James is arrested and claims that the emerald is at his lodging.
 The policeman is taking him back there, but on the way they pass a police station.
 James suddenly grabs the man and shouts for the police himself, claiming that Merrilees has picked his pocket.
 The police search Merrilees and find the emerald, which James secreted there.
 James is in turn accused by Merrilees but Lord Campion arrives and identifies Merrilees as Jones, his suspected valet.

 James relates the whole story to Lord Campion, but intentionally omits a detail.
-James had recognized that the badge that "Merrilees" showed him was a badge for a cycling club.
+James had recognised that the badge that "Merrilees" showed him was a badge for a cycling club.
 By coincidence, James is a member of the same club.
 As the Rajah wants to thank James personally, Lord Campion invites him to his villa for lunch.
 James is delighted to accept the invitation.
 He also enjoys the opportunity to turn down a half-hearted invitation from Grace and the Sopwith siblings.
 He points to Grace that Lord Campion's dressing style is similar to his own.